-FIA and ERC drivers will re-start as a merged group in reverse order according to their classification in Art.
-45.4.1. (minimum first 10 cars at 2-minute intervals)
+The first 10 cars in the overall classification of the FIA and ERC Priority drivers will re-start as a merged group in reverse order according to their classification in Art.
+45.4.1.
+The remaining FIA and ERC Priority Drivers will re-start as a merged group according to their positions in the overall classification.